 If you have a crappy bathtub (website), then no matter how much water you fill inside, if the tub is not strong enough to hold the water it won’t be enough to keep your rubber duckies (webpages) afloat.

 According to the bigwigs over at Google a lot has changed over the past few years.
-While the off-page is statistically important, Onpage should also not be neglected.
+While the off-page is statistically important, On-page should also not be neglected.
 Hence, the golden rule still implies “Content is the King”.
 So, always create effective content framework to grow seo traffic.

 1. Permalink Structure: URL is one important on-page metric that helps in getting your webpage ranked.
-Make sure you are using your targeted keyword in the URL, and should strictly avoid using any special characters, commas, brackets etc. in the URL structure.
+Make sure you are using your targeted keyword in the URL and strictly avoid using any special characters, commas, brackets, etc., in the URL structure.

-Dashes should be used to differentiate between the strings in URL structure.
-The end result is an SEO Friendly URL which is supported by most of the browsers.
+Dashes should be used to differentiate between the strings in the URL structure.
+The end result is an SEO Friendly URL, which is supported by most browsers.
 A good URL structure should look like this: https://www.example.com/Category/seperate-with-dashes

-2. Title Tag: This is also an important on-page SEO factor.
-One reason is that the more attractive and optimized the title is the more of it will appeal the audience and hence, providing the more clicks and every webmaster aware of the fact that the more clicks your web page gets, the higher it will rank in SERPs.
+2. Title Tag: This is also an important on-page SEO optimization factor.
+One reason is that the more attractive and optimized the title is, the more of it will appeal to the audience and hence, providing more clicks and every webmaster aware of the fact that the more clicks your web page gets, the higher it will rank in SERPs.

-Try not to repeat the same keyword in the title tag in order to achieve higher rankings, because it won’t and would backfire and cause a drop in your rankings.
-The best practice is to keep the title tag to a character limit of roughly 70 words including spaces.
+Try not to repeat the same keyword in the title tag to achieve higher rankings because it won't and would backfire and cause a drop in your rankings.
+The best practice is to keep the title tag to a character limit of roughly 70 words, including spaces.

 3. Meta Description: You should always add a relevant yet unique meta description for every of your web pages.

-The SEO best practice suggests that you should use the targeted keyword in the meta description, but don’t overdo it and keeping the optimum character limit of 160 characters, including spaces.
+The on page SEO checklist suggests that you should use the targeted keyword in the meta description, but don’t overdo it and keeping the optimum character limit of 160 characters, including spaces.

-Search Engines look up for the keywords in the description of the web page, but it’s as important for the end user as well to click on the web page.
-Writing user friendly descriptions related to your posts can help you achieve your desired goals.
+Search Engines lookup up the keywords in the web page description, but the end-user needs to click on the web page.
+Writing user-friendly descriptions related to your posts can help you achieve your desired goals.

-4. Keyword Density: There are a lot of tools out there that indicate the perfect amount for the keyword density.
-But, in our experience there is no IDEAL %.
+4. Keyword Density: There are many tools out there that indicate the perfect amount for keyword density.
+But, in our experience, there is no IDEAL %.

 5. Sprikle LSI Keywords: Search Engines like Google always tend to look for the most relevant content for any particular search query.

-It is really a tough job for Google to examine and denote what exactly the content is about, hence it uses LSI terms to judge the relevancy of the given webpage.
+It is a tough job for Google to examine and denote what exactly the content is about; hence, it uses LSI terms to judge the given web page's relevancy.

 6. Multimedia: We don’t have any evidence that suggests whether embedding videos and Images directly affects your rankings.